vippsas/webhooks-api/api-guide.md

 }
 ```

+Each API determines the format of their payloads.
+The payload from an ePayment webhook is shown on the [ePayment API: Webhooks page][epayment_events_url].

-See [Events](events.md) for a list of all the events that you can subscribe to.
+See [Events](events.md) for a list of all subscribable events.

 ## Retries